pseudoincorrect/Smart_mask/README.md

 # Embedded System Software

-Firware for the central chip, a nrf52810 from Nordic Semiconductors.<br> The program is being developped with Nordic SDK on Segger Embedded Studio. <br>
+Firmware for the central chip, a nrf52810 from Nordic Semiconductors.<br> The program is being developped with Nordic SDK on Segger Embedded Studio. <br>
 Sources and supportind documents are in <a href="https://github.com/pseudoincorrect/smart_mask/tree/master/Embedded_system/smart_mask">Embedded_system/</a>.

 <br>